-To facilitate the estimation of the permanent monetary shock, X_t^m , it is of interest to include a long-term rate.
-Figure 9 plots the ten-year rate and the federal funds rate.
-Over the long run, the two series track each other.
+Figure 10 plots the ten-year rate and the federal funds rate.
+The ten-year rate is proxied by the 10-Year Treasury Constant Maturity Rate, and is taken from FRED (series GS10).
+As expected, over the long run, the short and the long rates track each other closely.
 In the short run, the longer rate appears to follow the short rate with some delay.

-The empirical model considered here extends the model of section 4.1.3 to include the ten-year rate, denoted i_t^{10} .
-Specifically, the unobservable autoregressive system includes the variable $\hat{i}t^{10} \equiv i_t^{10} - X_t^m$, and the observation equation includes the ten-year spread, $i_t^{10} - i_t$.

-All other aspects of the model are as in section 4.1.3.
-The bottom panel of Figure 8 displays the impulse responses of output, inflation, the short rate, and the ten-year rate to transitory and permanent monetary shocks.
+The empirical model considered here extends the model of section 4.3.4 to include the ten-year rate, denoted $i_t^{10}$ .
+Specifically, the unobservable autoregressive system includes the variable $\hat{i}t^{10} \equiv i_t^{10} - X_t^m$ , and the observation equation includes the ten-year spread, $i_t^{10} - i_t$ .
+All other aspects of the model are as in section 4.3.4.
+The bottom panel of Figure 9 displays the impulse responses of output, inflation, the short rate, and the ten-year rate to transitory and permanent monetary shocks.
 The main predictions of the baseline model extend to the expanded model.
 In particular, a monetary shock that increases inflation and interest rates in the long run causes an increase in inflation in the short run.
 As in the raw data, the ten-year rate tracks the short rate with a delay.